Documentation

 Often you will want to confirm an action before issuing a request. htmx supports the hx-confirm

-attribute, which allows you to confirm an action using a simple javascript dialog:
+attribute, which allows you to confirm an action using a simple JavaScript dialog:

 <button hx-delete="/account" hx-confirm="Are you sure you wish to delete your account?">